Many people assume that breaking your dependence on most things is just a matter of willpower, right?

 10 Simple Ways To Kick The Sugar Habit:

 - Remove products with artificial or added sugar from your pantry (if this means throwing out half your food, consider buying less and less each time you go to the store).
 Want a quick fix?
-Check out Healthy Eating Done-For-You Perfect for the busy woman who wants to change but has no idea where to begin!
+Check out my Ditch The Junk Done-For-You Guide Perfect for the busy woman who wants to change but has no idea where to begin!

 - Do you struggle with willpower once you’re in the grocery store?
 Make a list and stick to it!